Omnimble/sssf-project/README.md

 # Collection Log App for Old School Runescape

 Keep track of what unique items you have collected in the game.
 To get your current items, it is required to manually pull the list from the game through an unofficial plugin.
+If I decide to work on this more, I'll create a new plugin which can keep your log up-to-date.

 Database hosted on MongoDB Atlas